PsPsPro/PanneerSelvam/README.md

 # 🌟 Welcome to My GitHub Profile! 🌟

 Hello!
-I'm **Panneer Selvam**, a passionate Architect and Automation Specialist experienced in  Windows Server Management, Active Directory, SCCM, and Azure.
+I'm **Panneer Selvam**, a passionate Architect and Automation Specialist experienced in  Windows Server, Active Directory and Azure.
 I love simplifying complex tasks using **PowerShell** and automating everyday administrative operations to save time and reduce errors.

 ## 🚀 About Me